 Exactly a month after the Chinese military incursions into Vietnam, tension in Indochina now centres on Laos.

-Exactly a month after the Chinese military incursions into Vietnam, tension in Indochina now centres on Laos.
+Background: Exactly a month after the Chinese military incursions into Vietnam, tension in Indochina now centres on Laos.
 China has announced complete troop withdrawal from Vietnamese territory, and a time and place for negotiations have been decided.

 SYNOPSIS: Now Laos, a landlocked country, bordering on China and Vietnam, appears to have been drawn into the dispute.
 As tension within the country mounts, massive anti-Chinese rallies were staged in Laos, following reports that heavy concentrations of Chinese troops are gathering on the border.
 About ten thousand people attended this rally in Vientiane.
 Earlier in the week soldiers and workers in the border province of Phong Saly vowed they would resist any invasion.